119 (emergency telephone number): Afghanistan

 The 119 Information Center of the Minister of Interior Affairs was founded in 2009 in Kabul city with 58 employees operating 24 hours a day.
 This main goal of this information center is to give citizens an opportunity to report complaints of police misbehavior, corruption, and human rights violations, criminal and terrorist activity.
 In 2013, with the help of the public, the 119 information prevented many dangerous attacks against people and property.
 In 2020, the national police disabled 173 mines, discovered 15 suicide vests, and arrested 20 suicide attackers.

 China

 119 is recognised in China as the standard emergency telephone number for firefighters.
 Similar to Japan, the emergency telephone number for police is 110, but ambulance service is available with the emergency telephone number 120 in China.

 Japan

 119 in Japan is a direct-dial emergency number that connects the caller to the fire brigade and emergency medical services.
-On certain older pay phones, the number can be dialled by pushing a special button that will automatically connect the caller with the 119 dispatch centre.
 Although the dispatchers still record the address of the emergency call manually, most systems are now set up to automatically log the location of the call.
 Unlike many emergency telephone number services, the 119 system in Japan only services fire and ambulance services.
 Police are called using a separate emergency telephone number, 110.
-118 is the emergency contact number for the Japanese Coast Guard.
-Operators for all emergency services will often not be able to provide language support in anything other than Japanese.